flare-s/flare-s/README.md

 I'm an aspiring, mostly self-taught Software Developer.

 I enjoy coding because it gives the person the power to overcome challenges and struggles.
-The reward you get from simplifying problems and find an approach to solve them is satisfying.
+The reward that a person gets from simplifying problems and find an approach to solve them is satisfying.
 Being a part of an ever-evolving industry is something that excites me, because that means that there is a lot of new things to learn.

 if anyone wants to contact me, I can be found on [Linkedin](https://www.linkedin.com/in/codeflarez/).